EAST LONDON CEMETERY – GRAVE OF ELIZABETH STRIDE

 How is the East London Cemetery connected to the Jack the Ripper crimes?

 Elizabeth Stride was buried at the East London Cemetery on 6 October 1888.
-She became the third of five confirmed victims of Jack the Ripper on 30 September 1888, when she was murdered in Dutfield Yard, Berner Street.
-It is thought that Elizabeth Stride was the first of two victims of the Ripper on that night.
+She was the third of five confirmed victims of Jack the Ripper, murdered on 30 September 1888, in Dutfield Yard, Berner Street.

-It is believed the Ripper was disturbed during the attack on Elizabeth Stride, and although the injuries were sufficient to kill her, the Ripper had been unable to mutilate her body in the way that had now become a trademark of the murders.
+It is believed the Ripper was disturbed during the attack on, and although the injuries were sufficient to kill her, the Ripper had been unable to mutilate her body in the way that had now become a trademark of the murders.
 So, he went on to attack another local woman, Catherine Eddowes, a little more than an hour later, before going to ground.

 The sparse funeral of Elizabeth Stride was attended by few mourners and the cost was met by the undertaker, Mr Hawkes.